Fuego-fuego/week-1-Toy-problems/README.md

 [!NOTE]
 A single file holds only one solution as per the prerequisite.

+## Setup

+No installations needed to run

 ## Usage

 javascript is used to write all solution.
 [!IMPORTANT]
-Out put displayed on browser console
+Out put displayed on browser console n.

-## Installation

-No installations needed to run.

 ## Toy problems